intel/webapps-flashcards/README.md

 # INTRODUCTION
-Kid's Adventure Flash Card's is a study card app implemeneted in HTML5/JavaScript.
+Kid's Adventure Flash Card's is a study card app implemented in HTML5/JavaScript.

 It has been tested on the following browsers/platforms:
 * Tizen/WRT